-In each line that you add, <blade\name> is the name of the deployed blade, and <hostname> is the hostname of the server machine on which the Integration Adapter runs.
+In each line that you add, <blade_name> is the name of the deployed blade, and <hostname> is the hostname of the server machine on which the Integration Adapter runs.

 Tip: In a single server deployment, <hostname> can be set to localhost, but it is good practice to always set it to the actual hostname of the server.
+The hostname may also be set to the IP address of the server.

-■ Edit the lines in global\config/hosts-defns.conf that define the hostnames of the servers on which the core components run.
+■ Edit the lines in global_config/hosts-defns.conf that define the hostnames of the servers on which the core components run.
 The lines look like this: